codacy/docs/docs/release-notes/self-hosted/self-hosted-v3.2.0.md

 ## Product enhancements

--   Now, the list that allows adding organizations is paginated and supports displaying an indefinite number of organizations per Git provider.
+-   Now, Codacy has an improved user experience to add and manage organizations and supports displaying an indefinite number of organizations per Git provider.
 (CY-1938)

 ## Bug fixes